ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Evolution of the key configuration format is supported through the definition of new formats that are identified by new media types.

+A Client that receives an "application/ohttp-keys" object with encoding errors might be able to recover one or more key configurations.
+Differences in how key configurations are recovered might be exploited to segregate Clients, so Clients MUST discard invalid objects.

 # HPKE Encapsulation